 When you plan a web-based project for a government that’s by the people, of the people, and for the people, you will have a lot of people to answer to.
-In one of our recent state government projects, our research team identified 38 different groups and subgroups of .gov site users.
+In one of our recent government website design projects, our research team identified 38 different groups and subgroups of .gov site users.
 Each of them had different informational needs and use cases.
 In this post, I want to outline my preferred process to engage government stakeholders during each stage of a digital project.
 Stakeholder engagement is vital to winning their buy-in and approval for your work

 1. Identify Government Stakeholders